 Average funeral costs in Texas can range over a wide variety of price points and depends on several factors.
 Pricing for funeral services varies by city and the funeral home used.
 A typical burial in Houston or Midland is more expensive than elsewhere in Texas.
 The chart below shows average prices for cremation and burial for locations throughout the great state of Texas.

 The average burial service in Texas is $7,861

 The average cremation service in TX is $6,363

 Not included in the price estimates:

 - Cemetery Property, Plot of Land, Columbarium, etc.

-Cause of Death
+Causes of Death in Texas

 - Heart Disease

 - Chronic Liver Disease/Cirrhosis